margaretmf/margaretmf.github.io/creativewriting.md

 **Word Associations:** flair, grace, fashion, figure, display, ornament, sign, dress, royalty, decorate

 ## Face ##
-The face fo God reflected through all the face of humanity, smiling, and laughing, or sometimes crying.
+The face of God reflected through all the face of humanity, smiling, and laughing, or sometimes crying.
 The expression of joy, or sorrow on humanity's face.
 The image of beauty in the sky.
 The good comes back to the surface, the mirror.